−Table of Contents

 Closing thoughts

-I do have qualms and occasionally joke about electoralism, but I want to be clear that this article is not meant to discourage voting.
-I'm presenting a passive viewpoint since I fucking hate 'vote shaming' and prefer to, at least, let people decide their own fate.
-Besides, candidates are supposed to be working for your damn vote in the first place, you have every right to negotiate and rough them up.17)
+While I do have qualms and often joke about electoralism, I want to be clear that this article doesn't intend to discourage voting.
+It's more of a passive viewpoint, letting people decide their own fate, in contrast to 'vote shaming' partisans who thinks being a walking nuisance is effective.
+Besides, candidates are supposed to work for your damn vote in the first place, you have every right to negotiate and rough them up.19)